-This will carry 5 Credits for learning of 150 hrs.
+This will carry 5 Credits for learning of 150 hours.
 It should be evaluated by mentor teacher / faculty member with the help of Work Report certified by trainer where Internship/Apprenticeship/ Field Work/ Work Experience is taken and as submitted by students.
 It shall be completed in vacation only.
 The tasks to be undertaken under this component are elaborated below and students may opt for any one of these categories.
 The Credits of Internship/Apprenticeship/ Field Work/ Work Experience shall be reflected in the Credit Grade Report of sixth Semester.
-The grade and credits obtained by the students should be communicated to the University by the College/Institution/Department before the start of University VI semester examination.
+The grade and credits obtained by the students should be communicated to the University by the College/Institution/University Department before the start of University VI semester examination.

-i)Internship/ Apprenticeship: Internship/ Apprenticeship preferably of 150 Hours in the Academic Institutes of National Importance or Research Laboratories or Institutes or Industries or companies or firms identified by the College/ Institute/University Department.
-The participation shall be duly certified by identified Internship / Apprenticeship provider which is to be verified by the Principal/Director/HOD/Mentor teacher / faculty member of the College/Institute/University Department.
+- i) Internship/ Apprenticeship: Internship/ Apprenticeship preferably of 150 Hours in the Academic Institutes of National Importance or Research Laboratories or Institutes or Industries or companies or firms identified by the College/ Institute/University Department.
+The participation shall be duly certified by identified Internship / Apprenticeship provider which is to be verified by the Principal/Director/HOD/Mentor teacher / faculty member of the College/Institute/University Department. - ii) Field Work: Students can undertake fieldwork for duration preferably of 150 hours related to their subject in a broad sense.
+This fieldwork shall be identified by the College/Institute/University Department and to be certified by the field work organizer and verified by Principal/Director/HOD/Mentor teacher/ faculty member of the College/Institute/University Department. - iii) Work Experience: Work experience for duration preferably of 150 hours includes students participating in the regular work of any Firm/Company/Industry/Organization/ Institute/ Local Body identified by the College/Institute/University Department related to their learning subject and verified by Principal/Director/HOD/ the mentor / concerned teacher / faculty members of the College/Institute/University Department.

-- ii) Field Work: Students can undertake fieldwork for duration preferably of 150 Hours related to their subject in a broad sense.
-This fieldwork shall be identified by the College/Institute/University Department and to be certified by the field work organiser and verified by Principal/Director/HOD/Mentor teacher/ faculty member of the college/institute/university department. - iii) Work Experience: Work experience for duration preferably of 150 Hours includes students participating in the regular work of any Firm/Company/Industry/Organisation/ Institute/ Local Body identified by the College/Institute/University Department related to their learning subject and verified by Principal/Director/HOD/ the mentor / concerned teacher / faculty members of the College/Institute/University Department. - (C) Open Elective Course (OEC) may be opted from Semester I to Semester V:- i) General Interest Course (GIC):-General Interest Courses shall be from different programmes/disciplines and the curriculum of these courses shall be as prescribed by the University.
-This course will be evaluated by the concerned teacher / faculty member at the college level and the Credit shall be communicated to the University before the start of VI semester examination.
-If the concerned subject teacher / faculty member/ mentor / guide is from the College/Institute / other than the College / Institute / University Department where the student has taken admission to pursue regular course of study, then the credit earned by the student should be submitted by the teacher / faculty member / mentor / guide through the Principal of the parent institute.
-In such cases, the consent from the Principal of parent institute and the concerned teacher/ faculty member / mentor / guide should be obtained by the student before commencement of the course.
-The student may opt any course of any other discipline /faculty of his/her interest as GIC.
-The nature of these courses shall be self study under the guidance of concerned teacher/ mentor/ faculty member/guide.
+(C) Open Elective Course (OEC) may be opted from Semester I to Semester V: